Sexuality, Family Support, Discrimination, and Social Needs

 Family and caregiver support

-Family support can be protective, but it can also be complicated.
-Caregivers may manage medications, drains, tube feedings, appointments, nutrition, transportation, and emotional distress.
-The nurse should assess caregiver capacity, health literacy, willingness, and strain.
-A caregiver who looks exhausted, misses work, and forgets medication instructions may need social work, respite resources, home health, palliative care, or simplified teaching.
-Caregiver support is not only an end-of-life issue; it affects safe outpatient chemotherapy, oral therapy adherence, transplant recovery, and symptom triage.
+Caregivers manage medications, drains, tube feedings, appointments, nutrition, and emotional distress.
+Assess caregiver capacity, health literacy, willingness, and strain.
+A caregiver who is exhausted, missing work, and forgetting instructions may need social work, respite, home health, or simplified teaching.
+Caregiver support is not only an end-of-life issue - it underpins safe outpatient chemotherapy, oral-therapy adherence, transplant recovery, and symptom triage, and caregiver burnout is itself a clinical risk to the patient.

-Family conflict is common when prognosis changes or treatment decisions are difficult.
-The nurse should identify the patient's chosen decision-maker and information-sharing preferences.
-Patient autonomy remains central when the patient has decision-making capacity.
-When safety concerns arise, such as intimate partner violence, elder abuse, neglect, suicidal ideation, or threats of harm, the nurse follows institutional policy and mandated reporting requirements.
+Identify the patient's chosen decision-maker and information-sharing preference, and remember that patient autonomy remains central whenever the patient has decision-making capacity, even when family wishes differ.
+When safety concerns arise - intimate partner violence, elder abuse, neglect, suicidal ideation, or threats of harm - the nurse follows institutional policy and mandated reporting requirements rather than keeping the disclosure private.

 Discrimination and bias